Steve Wynn accused of sexual harassment; state to review Everett casino license

 The newspaper reported that Wynn’s actions were well known enough that employees would sometimes enter fake appointments in the books to help other female workers avoid him.
 In some cases, female employees in the salon would hide in back rooms if they knew Wynn was on his way to the casino.

-Wynn resorts said there has never been a complaint made about Wynn to the company’s independent hotline for anti-harassment.
+Wynn Resorts said there has never been a complaint made about Wynn to the company’s independent hotline for reporting harassment.

-The Massachusetts Gaming Commission says they will now review Wynn Resorts license for a casino that is being built in Everett, Massachusetts.
+The White House and the Republican National Committee did not respond to requests for comment Friday on Wynn’s status as the RNC’s finance chair.

-The Commission is now aware of and is taking very seriously the troubling allegations detailed in the Wall Street Journal article.
-The suitability and integrity of our gaming licensees is of the utmost importance, and ensuring that suitability is an active and ongoing process.
-Consequently, the MGC’s Investigations and Enforcement Bureau will conduct a regulatory review of this matter to determine the appropriate next steps.
+Wynn has been a prolific Republican donor, contributing more than $600,000 to GOP causes last year, according to the Federal Election Commission.
+Among his 2017 beneficiaries are Sen. Dean Heller of Nevada whose re-election campaign received almost $19,000 from Wynn and his wife last year.

 (Copyright (c) 2018 Sunbeam Television.
 The Associated Press contributed to this report.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)